TechKaffir/kaffirfold_framework_surgery_management/README.md

 This project utilizes UI templates from Bootstrapmade and KaffirFold for both backend and frontend interfaces.

 In summary, the Kaffirfold Surgery Management System offers a unique blend of functionality, combining the flexibility of CMS (Content Management System) with the power of a PHP Web Applications Framework.
-Experience streamlined medical centre management like never before!
+Experience streamlined medical center management like never before!